-Development in the Painless platform, with the ACD440 and TrkA-NAM projects, continues to make progress.
-During the third quarter, we published positive and detailed results from the Phase II study with ACD440 for the treatment of peripheral neuropathic pain.
-The study results, which were presented in late September at the EFIC pain conference, showed a clear and significant effect on pain caused by cold or heat in patients with peripheral neuropathic pain.
+In the Painless platform, which includes the ACD440 and TrkA-NAM projects, we continue to make good progress.
+In the autumn of 2023, we published positive results from the Phase II study with our TRPV1 antagonist ACD440 for the treatment of chronic peripheral neuropathic pain.
+The study results showed a clear and significant effect on pain caused by cold or heat in patients with peripheral neuropathic pain.
 This temperature hypersensitivity is common in patients with neuropathic pain and is a major problem for these individuals.
-Moreover, it was observed that ACD440, which is a gel that is applied to the skin, was well tolerated and both the compound and the administration method demonstrate good suitability for further clinical development.
+The results from our phase II clinical trial also showed that ACD440, which is a gel that is applied to the skin, was well tolerated.Taken together, the outcome from both the compound and the administration method demonstrate good suitability for further clinical development.

-The positive Phase II results in patients with chronic peripheral neuropathic pain were in line with previously reported Phase Ib data and are important for further clinical development with ACD440.
+Detailed data are now being analyzed in greater depth and discussed with experts in the field with regard to the continued clinical development program.
 Neuropathic pain is an area with great unmet medical need, especially with respect to finding alternatives to opioids, and we believe that ACD440 could significantly improve quality of life for patients suffering from this type of pain.
-Moreover, we also see potential for this compound with respect to nociceptive pain.
+Only one of eight patients is satisfied with their current treatment, which demonstrates the great unmet medical need.
+Moreover, we also see opportunities for our compound in nociceptive pain (tissue damage pain), for which we also received data in our phase I clinical trial.